imclerran/roc-start/README.md

 A simple CLI tool for starting or upgrading roc projects.
 Specify your platform and packages by name, and roc-start will create a new .roc file or update an existing one with the either the versions you specify, or the latest releases.
 If no arguments are specified, the TUI app will be launched instead.

 Usage:
-  roc-start -v/--verbosity STR --theme STR [options] roc-start <COMMAND>
+  roc-start -v/--verbosity STR [options] roc-start <COMMAND>

 Commands:
-  tui      Use the TUI app to browse and search for platforms and packages. update   Update the platform and package repositories and scripts.
+  update   Update the platform and package repositories and plugins.
 Update all, or specify which to update. app      Create a new roc app with the specified name, platform, and packages. package  Create a new roc package main file with all specified packages dependencies. upgrade  Upgrade the platform and/or packages in an app or package